tgrangeo/portofolioV2/README.md

     📝 Allows users to view project details and README files.
     👤 Includes an "About Me" section with biography and skills.

+    Next:
+        adding ai auto generate resume from last readmes to know better him (cool in case the user don t use it s readme)

 **🔧 Technologies Used**

     Backend: Go (Golang), HTTP Server, GitHub API integration.